What is broomball?

-For a list of student organizations, check out Involvement Link through our Student Activities office—yep, an entire office of professional staff and student leaders help you get involved on campus and in the community.
+For a list of student organizations, check out Involvement Link through our Student Leadership & Involvement office—yep, an entire office of professional staff and student leaders help you get involved on campus and in the community.

 Have an interest we don’t have a club or org for?
 No problem!
 Start one of your own.
 You can even apply for University funding to help with your initiatives.
 All you need is a new idea—crazy smart or not—plus 10 founding members, an advisor, and a constitution.
-Our Student Activities staff can help you with the rest.
+Our Student Leadership & Involvement staff can help you with the rest.

 More than 600 students participate in music and fine arts on campus.
 No music majors here, just students who have a love for the arts and want to make it a part of their lives.
 Go ahead—play your instrument, sing in a choir, and get creative!